Altiplano–Puna volcanic complex: Source of magmas

 Modelling indicates a system where andesitic melts coming from the mantle rise through the crust and generate a zone of mafic volcanism.
 Increases in the melt flux and thus heat and volatile input causes partial melting of the crust, forming a layer containing melts reaching down to the Moho that inhibits the ascent of mafic magmas because of its higher buoyancy.
 Instead, melts generated in this zone eventually reach the surface, generating felsic volcanism.
-Some mafic magmas escape sideward after stalling in the melt containing zone; these generate more mafic volcanic systems at the edge of the felsic volcanism, such as Cerro Bitiche.
+Some mafic magmas escape sideward after stalling in the melt-containing zone; these generate more mafic volcanic systems at the edge of the felsic volcanism, such as Cerro Bitiche.
 The magmas are mixtures of crust derived and mafic mantle-derived melts with a consistent petrological and chemical signature.
 The melt generation process may involve several different layers in the crust.

 Another model requires the intrusion of basaltic melts into an amphibole crust, resulting in the formation of hybrid magmas.
 Partial melting of the crust and of hydrous basalt generates andesitic–dacitic melts that escape upwards.
 A residual forms composed from garnet pyroxenite at a depth of 50 km.
 This residual is denser than the mantle peridotite and can cause delamination of the lower crust containing the residual.

-Between 18 and 12 mya the Puna-Altiplano region was subject to an episode of flat subduction of the Nazca Plate.
-A steepening of the subduction after 12 mya resulted in the influx of hot asthenosphere.
+Between 18 and 12 Mya the Puna–Altiplano region was subject to an episode of flat subduction of the Nazca Plate.
+A steepening of the subduction after 12 Mya resulted in the influx of hot asthenosphere.
 Until that point, differentiation and crystallization of rising mafic magmas had mostly produced andesitic magmas.
-The change in plate movements and increased melt generation caused an overturn and anatexis of the melt generating zone, forming a density barrier for mafic melts which subsequently ponded below the melt generating zone.
+The change in plate movements and increased melt generation caused an overturn and anatexis of the melt-generating zone, forming a density barrier for mafic melts which subsequently ponded below the melt-generating zone.
 Dacitic melts escaped from this zone, forming diapirs and the magma chambers that generated APVC ignimbrite volcanism.

-Magma generation in the APVC is periodical, with pulses recognized 10, 8, 6, and 4 mya.
-The first stage included the Artola, Granada, Lower Rio San Pedro and Mucar ignimbrites.
-The second pulse involved the Panizos, Sifon and Vilama ignimbrites and the third was the largest, with a number of ignimbrites.
-The fourth pulse was weaker than the preceding ones and involved the Patao and Talabre ignimbrites among others.
+Magma generation in the APVC is periodical, with pulses recognized 10, 8, 6, and 4 Mya.
+The first stage included the Artola, Granada, Lower Rio San Pedro, and Mucar ignimbrites.
+The second pulse involved the Panizos, Sifon, and Vilama ignimbrites, and the third was the largest, with a number of ignimbrites.
+The fourth pulse was weaker than the preceding ones and involved the Patao and Talabre ignimbrites, among others.
+The formation of silicic magmas in the crust hinders the ascent of other denser magmas, which resume erupting only after large explosions have removed the silicic magma.

 The magmas beneath the APVC are noticeably rich in water derived from the subduction of water-rich rocks.
-A volume ratio of about 10-20% of water has been invoked to explain the pattern of electrical conductivity at a depth of 15–30 km.
+A volume ratio of about 10–20% of water has been invoked to explain the pattern of electrical conductivity at a depth of 15–30 km.
 The total amount of water has been estimated to be c.
-14,000,000,000,000,000 kg, comparable to large lakes on Earth.
+14e15 kg, comparable to large lakes on Earth.